A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

-In contrast, the SNe IIb trigger phase distributions, presented in Figure \ref{fig:ddf_iib_phase_distros}, show that our selection criteria produces a trigger phase distribution that is bimodal, with the dominant peak occurring at a phase of ${\sim}-1$ day, which is approximately the same as the trigger phase distribution produced by the \citetalias{TiDES_2024} selection criteria.
+In contrast, the SNe IIb selection phase distributions, presented in Figure \ref{fig:ddf_iib_phase_distros}, show that our selection criteria produces a selection phase distribution that is bimodal, with the dominant peak occurring at a phase of ${\sim}0$, which is approximately the same as the selection phase distribution produced by the \citetalias{TiDES_2025} selection criteria.
 The secondary peak of the distribution occurs at a phase of ${\sim}-15$ days.
 As with the WFD SNe IIb, the cause of this bimodality unclear.
-The distribution displayed in Figure \ref{fig:ddf_iib_phase_distros} also shows that our selection criteria selects some (20 from Table \ref{tab:ddf_samples}) post-peak SNe IIb, with a maximum trigger phase of ${\sim}4$ days.
+The distribution displayed in Figure \ref{fig:ddf_iib_phase_distros} also shows that our selection criteria selects some (18 from Table \ref{tab:ddf_samples}) post-peak SNe IIb, with a maximum selection phase of ${\sim}4$ days.

-As with the LSST WFD survey samples, to understand the crossover between the objects selected by our YSN selection criteria and the \citetalias{TiDES_2024} selection criteria, we present in Table \ref{tab:ddf_ysne_tides_objects_numbers} the number of selected transients that are common to both sets of selection criteria.
+As with the LSST WFD survey samples, to understand the crossover between the objects selected by our YSN selection criteria and the \citetalias{TiDES_2025} selection criteria, we present in Table \ref{tab:ddf_ysne_tides_objects_numbers} the number of selected transients that are common to both sets of selection criteria.
 We also include the number of transients that are only selected by our selection criteria.
-As is shown, there are $866$ SNe Ia and $291$ non-SNe Ia that are commonly selected.
-Our YSN selection criteria selects only $9$ transients that were not selected by the \citetalias{TiDES_2024} selection criteria.
+As is shown, there are $548$ SNe Ia and $239$ non-SNe Ia that are commonly selected.
+Our YSN selection criteria selects only $8$ transients that were not selected by the \citetalias{TiDES_2025} selection criteria.

-For the commonly selected LSST DDF survey transients, we directly compared the times at which they were triggered on by the two sets of selection criteria.
-Presented in Figure \ref{fig:ddf_common_trigger_diff} is the distribution of the time difference between when a commonly selected target was selected by our YSN selection criteria and the \citetalias{TiDES_2024} selection criteria.
-As indicated, approximately $900$ of the commonly selected transients have a positive time difference (selected by the \citetalias{TiDES_2024} criteria first) up to a maximum of 6 days.
-The remaining ${\sim}250$ commonly selected transients are shown to have a negative time difference (selected by YSN criteria first) as low as $-18$ days, with the exception of one transient with a time difference of $-96$ days.
+For the commonly selected LSST DDF survey transients, we directly compared the times at which they were selected by the two sets of selection criteria.
+Presented in Figure \ref{fig:ddf_common_trigger_diff} is the distribution of the time difference between when a commonly selected target was selected by our YSN selection criteria and the \citetalias{TiDES_2025} selection criteria.
+As indicated, approximately $600$ of the commonly selected transients have a positive time difference (selected by the \citetalias{TiDES_2025} criteria first) up to a maximum of 4 days.
+The remaining ${\sim}200$ commonly selected transients are shown to have a negative time difference (selected by YSN criteria first) as low as $-18$ days.